LukePappa/myOS/simple.md

 Inner peace has infinite value and can be cultivated through disciplined emotional regulation.
-Anyone who commits to attaining it is an Ourite.
+Anyone who recognizes this and commits to pursuing it is an Ourite.